 The Legend Of Goddess Mahagauri

 The origin of Mahagauri traces back to the event involving the fact that demons Shumbha and Nishumbha had gotten the boon that their death will be at the hand of a virgin and unmarried form of Mata Parvati.
 Lord Brahma was aware of the boon and so requested Lord Shiva to convince Parvati to shed her skin color.
 So, upon repeated teasing of Lord Shiva on her skin color, she performed an austere penance to Brahma to get fair skin, but Brahma advised her not to follow the penance and instead kill both the demons, to which Parvati consented to and bathed herself in the Ganga river in which she washed off her dark complexion and turned into a gorgeous golden woman clad in white outfits and apparels.
 This is where she was named Mahagauri.
 Meanwhile, the gods were also performing penance to Parvati to please her to kill the demons, Shumbha and Nishumbha.
 Mata Parvati as Mahagauri answered their prayer in the form Kalika and then changed into Chandi who killed the demon Dhumralochan while Devi Chamunda (born out of the third eye of Chandi) killed the demons, Chanda and Munda.
 A demon called Raktabija was slain by Chandi, while his blood was drunk by Chamunda.
 Soon after the battle, Mata Parvati reverted to Kaushiki form and slain the demons, Shumbha and Nishumbha.
 Thereafter, she turned back to Mahagauri.
-Pick your Questions To Ask Astrologer for answers that will set the course of your life’s success you have been dreaming for.
+Choose Lakshmi Puja that is a great solution to poverty and destitution, hence giving you good fortunes in life.

 Benefits Of Worshipping Goddess Mahagauri